harb7nger/Ray_Tracer/README.md

-# computer_graphics
+# Ray Tracer
-hands-on assignments in computer graphics as a part of CSCI 5607
+hands-on assignments in Ray Tracing and Open GL as a part of CSCI 5607 at UMN